Vaea Fifita: International career

 After the Super Rugby playoffs, Fifita was retained in New Zealand's 39-man squad for the Rugby Championship, at the expense of Liam Squire.
 However, Fifita failed to perform to his best during the Championship, with Hurricanes team-mate, Ardie Savea, taking Fifita's starting spot.
 Following the Bledisloe Cup tests against Australia, Fifita was one of many All Blacks released to play for their provinces at the Mitre 10 Cup.
 However, Fifita failed to make the field for Wellington, withdrawing from a match with a knee injury.

 On 28 August 2019, Fifita was omitted by All Blacks Head Coach, Steve Hansen, from New Zealand's 31-man squad to travel to the 2019 Rugby World Cup, with Luke Jacobson picked over Fifita, who was not considered for selection due to injury.

 Fifita was not picked for New Zealand in 2020.

-In early 2022, United Rugby Championship team Scarlets, announced the services of Fifita for the following season.